Skip to main content

 What is LDL Cholesterol?

 LDL (low-density lipoprotein) is the primary vehicle that transports cholesterol through the bloodstream.
-While our cells need some cholesterol to function properly, too much LDL can lead to a dangerous accumulation in the walls of arteries.
+While our cells need some cholesterol to function properly, too much LDL in our blood leads to an accumulation of LDL-rich plaque in the walls of arteries.
 Over time, this buildup, known as atherosclerosis, can restrict blood flow and increase the risk of heart attacks and strokes.

 Cholesterol Production in the Liver